-Please note, if you grant the extension this date is negotiable should any urgency arise in relation to this application
+Please note, if you grant the extension this date is negotiable should any urgency arise in relation to this application that advice is anticipated to be provided, due date for the response and contact details for RTI officer

 Further to this, if we are able to collate and assess the information prior to the requested extension date, we will provide the information to you as soon as the assessment and RTI Decision are finalised.
 If you have any questions, please email or call me on the number provided below.
 Please confirm your decision in relation to the extension request as soon as you are able to.